lbarraga/colorization-pytorch-python3/README.md

 ## Testing the model

+To change the method currently being tested, change the function being called in `add_color_patches` in `util.py`.

 You can test the model on the validation data by running the following command:
 ```bash
 python test_sweep.py --name siggraph_caffemodel --mask_cent 0